 The Best Free Way to Send a Secure Email

-The need to send secure email has seemingly never been greater than today.
-As 2020 is drawing to a close it has, on more than a few occasions, showed us why we need encrypted email now more than ever.
+The need to send secure email has never been greater than today.
+The last year has showed us why we need email encryption now more than ever.

-The Covid-19 pandemic, racial and police brutality protests in the United States and most recently the presidential elections in the US have all reminded us just how important it is to be able to communicate securely.
+The Covid-19 pandemic, racial and police brutality protests in the United States and most recently the presidential elections in the US have all reminded us just how important it is to be able to communicate securely and without fear for your own privacy and security.

 Unfortunately, there are not a lot of truly secure ways to make your message protected from prying eyes until it gets to the receiver.